akumuli/Documentation/Query-language.md

 ```

 This list can be filtered by specifying metric and `where` statement.
-Note that "where" can't be used without metric.
+Note that "where" can't be used without a metric.

 ```json
 {